I am a first-year Computer Science PhD student at the University of Washington,

-where I am incredibly fortunate to be working with Professors Jamie Morgenstern and Yoshi Kohno
+where I am incredibly fortunate to be working with Professors

-to help teachers reflect on their practice.
+that uses voice AI to help teachers reflect on their practice.
 My undergraduate degree was in Computer Science

 at Harvard University, where I had the amazing opportunity to work on a fairness-related project